MrThearMan/django-environment-config/docs/config.md

 The `convert` method will convert the value to a dictionary that can be used as the `CACHES` setting, if it can be parsed.
 Otherwise, an exception will be raised.

-### ParentValue

-A value descriptor for getting the value from a parent class.
-Tries to find the value in method resolution order, but if no parent has a matching value, the default value (note: required for this descriptor) is used.
-Accepts the following additional arguments:

-- `child`: A value descriptor to use for the found value items.
-If not set, value will be interpreted as a string.
-- `check_limit`: The maximum number of parents to check.
-Defaults to `None`, which means the value will be looked up in all parents.

-The `convert` method will convert the found value using the child value descriptor converter.

 ## Computed properties

 In addition to value descriptors and regular class attributes, you can also use